WelingtonCoel/Light_sistem_microcontroller_C/README.md

 # Light_sistem_microcontroller_C
-Solved a trouble in one electronic board, the microcontroller PIC 16f dead.
+Solved a trouble in one electronic board, the microcontroller PIC16f was "dead".